Ebrahim Azizi

 Ebrahim Azizi (ابراهیم عزیزی; Born 1963 - Kermanshah) is an Iranian politician, who currently serves as a member of the Iranian Parliament representing Tehran, Rey, Shemiranat and Eslamshahr since 2024.

+Career

-He was a member and spokesman of the Guardian Council.
+Azizi was a member and spokesman of the Guardian Council.
 He also served as a representative of Kermanshah in the Iranian parliament.

+IranWire reported in May 2026 that Azizi had described a draft plan targeting Donald Trump, Benjamin Netanyahu and the CENTCOM commander over their alleged role in the assassination of Ali Khamenei, including a proposed €50 million reward for killing Trump.